How The CareMD Works For You

 What is PINK EYE?

-Pink eye, also known as conjunctivitis, is an inflammation or infection of the conjunctiva, the thin, transparent membrane that covers the white part of the eye and lines the inner surface of the eyelids.
-It is called "pink eye" because the inflammation often causes the blood vessels in the conjunctiva to become more prominent, giving the eye a pink or reddish appearance.
+Pink eye, also known as conjunctivitis, is an inflammation or infection of the conjunctiva—the thin, transparent membrane that covers the white part of the eye and lines the inner surface of the eyelids.
+It’s called “pink eye” because the inflammation often causes the blood vessels in the conjunctiva to become more prominent, giving the eye a pink or reddish appearance.

 CAUSES OF PINK EYE

-Viral Infection: Viral conjunctivitis is highly contagious and is often associated with common cold viruses or other viral infections.
+Viral conjunctivitis is highly contagious and often associated with common cold viruses or other viral infections.
 It typically spreads easily through direct contact with infected individuals or touching contaminated surfaces.

-Bacterial Infection: Bacterial conjunctivitis is caused by bacteria and can occur as a result of an eye infection or secondary to another infection, such as a respiratory infection.
+This bacterial pink eye can occur due to an eye infection or secondary to another infection, such as a respiratory infection.
 It can also be transmitted through direct contact or contaminated objects.

 Pink Eye